microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 ## Is Microsoft Graph Data Connect right for me?

 Microsoft Graph Data Connect and Microsoft Graph APIs provide access to the same underlying data but in very different ways.
-Microsoft Graph Data Connect is designed to extract large amounts of datasets in bulk scalable to your entire organization while Microsoft Graph APIs are suitable for accessing small amount of data from select users and groups in your organization.
+Microsoft Graph Data Connect is designed to extract large amounts of datasets in bulk, scalable to your entire organization; while Microsoft Graph APIs are suitable for accessing small amount of data from selected users and groups in your organization.

 For example, you might want to use Microsoft Graph Data Connect to do an initial extraction of the last year of email data, and then use Microsoft Graph APIs to analyze emails in real time moving forward.
 Microsoft Graph Data Connect and Microsoft Graph APIs are different tools for different jobs.
 It's important to think about which access method best fits your scenario.
 For more information, see [When should I use Microsoft Graph API or Microsoft Graph Data Connect](/graph/overview#when-should-i-use-microsoft-graph-api-or-data-connect).